CSAFE-ISU/Longitudinal_Shoe_Study/Figshare_Metadata/Mat_Scan_Readme.txt

 The study consists of 160 pairs of shoes:
   - Two models (Nike Winflo 4 or Adidas Seeley)
   - Four possible sizes for each model
-Each pair of shoes was worn for at least 10,000 steps per week over a 6-month period, with multiple measurements of the shoe soles taken initially and during three check-in periods spaced at approximately 5 week intervals.
+Each pair of shoes was worn for at least 10,000 steps per week over a 6-month period, with multiple measurements of the shoe soles taken initially and during three check-in periods spaced at approximately 5 week intervals, though for this method, data was only collected for the initial period.

-Prints and measurements for this data set were taken using the following equipment:  Digital Camera (Print on Vinyl).
+Prints and measurements for this data set were taken using the following equipment:  Tekscan Mat Scanner.
 This method is documented in the CSAFE Longitudinal Shoe Study Collection Procedures Collection (DOI: http://doi.org/10.25380/iastate.8016341), specifically the following documents:
-  - Paper_Vinyl_Prints.pdf
-  - Digital_Camera.pdf
+  - Tekscan_Mat_Scanner.pdf

 == LICENSING ==